-Karashi vs Wasabi: 2 Pungent Condiments that Represent Japan
+Karashi vs Wasabi: Japanese Pungent Condiments

-When it comes to the condiments for traditional Japanese buckwheat noodles “Nihon Soba (日本そば)”, in addition to “Shichimi Togarashi (七味唐辛子)“, I love to add grated Japanese horseradish “Wasabi (わさび)” to the cup of Soba.
+When it comes to the condiment for traditional Japanese buckwheat noodles “Soba (蕎麦)”, or “Nihon Soba (日本そば)”, in addition to “Shichimi Togarashi (七味唐辛子)“, I love to add grated Japanese horseradish “Wasabi (わさび)” to the cup of soba.

-Actually, Karashi is an essential condiment for Niigata’s specialty “Hegi Soba (へぎそば)“, and if you have a chance to go to a famous Hegi Soba restaurant in Niigata “Kojimaya (小嶋屋)”, in place of Wasabi, Karashi will come with their Hegi Soba noodles.
+Actually, Karashi is an essential condiment for Niigata’s specialty “Hegi Soba (へぎそば)“, and in fact, if you have a chance to go to a famous Hegi Soba restaurant in Niigata “Kojimaya (小嶋屋)”, in place of Wasabi, Karashi will come with their Hegi Soba noodles.

-The Difference between Karashi and Wasabi
+The Difference: Karashi vs Wasabi